EricChen521/Free_solvation_Energy_Cal/README.md

-# Free_solvation_Energy_Cal
+# Free Solvation Energy Calculation Using Amber

 Tutorial and automated scripts to calculate the free solvation energy using Amber Double Decoupling Method.
-In this tutorial, the free solvation energy is the free energy of transfering the molecule from gas phase to the solvent phase.

 Requirements:

-1. Amber Package with pmemd.MPI and pmemd.cuda installed
+1. Amber Package with pmemd.cuda installed

 2. Python3

-## Step 1: Prepare the system, here we take a benzne molecule for example.
+## Step 1: Prepare the system

+Here we take the benzne molecule for example:

 1.1  Using antechamber and parmchk2 to generate the mol2 and parameter file from the ligand initial structure file (ligand.pdb).